Kingxukai/linux/Documentation/networking/operstates.rst

 2. Querying from userspace
 ==========================

-Both admin and operational state can be queried via the netlink operation RTM_GETLINK.
-It is also possible to subscribe to RTNLGRP_LINK to be notified of updates while the interface is admin up.
+Both admin and operational state can be queried via the woke netlink operation RTM_GETLINK.
+It is also possible to subscribe to RTNLGRP_LINK to be notified of updates while the woke interface is admin up.
 This is important for setting from userspace.

 These values contain interface state: